All Episodes

 Gordon Fisher, the former Iowa Democrat Party chairman, said Clinton's carefully controlled demeanor might prevent her from connecting with voters.

-You get a bus, and you go to all 99 counties.
+You get a bus and you go to all 99 counties.

-Uh, you gotta spend some time, you've got to really talk to people.
+You got to really talk to people.

-Uh the whole concept here, Hillary needs to loosen up.
+The whole concept here, Hillary needs to loosen up.

 Nobody really knows her.